Strata Insurance Online :: News

 Strata insurance is a specialized type of insurance designed to cover common properties and shared facilities in multi-unit developments, such as apartments and townhouses.
 This insurance provides protection for the building structure, common areas, and sometimes the individual units against various risks like fire, theft, and natural disasters. - read more

-Strata insurance is a specialized type of insurance designed to cover multi-unit properties like apartment buildings and townhouses.
-It protects the common property and the shared interests of all owners within the strata scheme, offering coverage for facilities like pools, gardens, and shared structures. - read more
+Strata insurance is a specialized type of insurance designed for properties that are divided into multiple units or lots, such as apartment buildings.
+It protects the entire building’s common property and the individual interests of the owners.
+This includes coverage for areas like hallways, gardens, and shared facilities. - read more

 Knowledgebase